Associate Professor of Professional Practice

 Office: 72 Fifth Avenue, Room 507, New York, NY 10011 | 212-229-5400 Ext 1617 | firstname.lastname@example.org

 My name is Charles Allison.
-I am Chair, Management, Leadership and Entrepreneurship Program, Bachelor’s Program for Adults and Transfer Students (BPATS) and am an Associate Professor of Professional Practice at The Milano School of International Affairs, Management, and Urban Policy at The New School in New York City.
+I am an Associate Professor of Professional Practice at the Milano School of Policy, Management, and Environment at The New School in New York City.
 I have taught at the University since 2006.
 At Milano, I’ve taught courses in infrastructure, finance, accounting and financial management, entrepreneurship and impact investing, urban policy analysis and management, and leadership.
 My interests lie in the areas of business administration and management, entrepreneurship, strategy and leadership.
 I specialize in business process evaluation and improvement, evaluating for-profit and not-for-profit business models and operations, organizational strategy, leadership across a broad spectrum, governance, and renewable energy as it relates to national security.

 I have been a visiting senior lecturer at the Johnson School of Management at Cornell University, a Fellows Program Mentor at The Legatum Center for Development & Entrepreneurship at MIT, an Executive Energy Leadership Program Participant at the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), and as a strategy and leadership civilian participant in a National Security Seminar at the U.S. Army War College.